An Overview of Form T4A

 • Death benefits

-• Withdrawals from RDSPs, RESPS and RRSPs
+• Withdrawals from Registered Disability Savings Plans, RESPS, and RRSPs

 • Veterans’ benefits

-• Tax deferred cooperative shares
+• Tax-deferred cooperative shares

 • Indian exempt income (the CRA uses the term “Indian” because of its legal meaning in the Indian Act)